BHX2/BottlenoseDB/README.md

 In the above example one may have noticed the hexadecimal strings beside concept names (ex: `03da1ffedb`).
 These are hashcodes for the individual instances and can be used in place of noun phrase in expressions.
 They are useful in command-line in circumstances where multiple conceptual instances with the same name exist; however, they should never be used within **Clauses** becaues of their ephemeral nature.

 ###Instantiation
 By default all concepts are assumed to be previously mentioned entities; this is similar to a default definite article (*the*).
 If no appropriate entities are found then a new instance may be created to fulfill an assertion.
-If multiple instances of a referenced concept exist then Bottlenose will look for the most recent co-reference within the context.
+If multiple instances of a referenced concept exist then BottlenoseDB will look for the most recent co-reference within the context.
 However, to indicate that a concept is new (even when a similar concept exists) place an `*` directly after the concept phrase.
 This functions similarly to an indefinite article (*a* or *an*).
 In the below example the use of `*` indicates that the mouse being referenced is a new mouse (not the one from the **Actions** example that is being chased by the cat).
 ```
 mouse*.eats(cheese)
 ```

 ###Rules & Clauses
-The real power of Bottlenose is derived from leveraging the "semantic glue" described above in forming dynamic artificial cognitive beliefs.
+The real power of BottlenoseDB is derived from leveraging the "semantic glue" described above in forming dynamic artificial cognitive beliefs.
 Each **Belief** is made up of **Clauses**, which are testable statements referencing existence of a **Concept** or assertions of **Component**, **Action**, or **State**.
 A **Rule** follows the syntax of two **Clauses** seperated by `>>`. `A >> B` denotes *if A then B*.
 The second (or dependent) **Clause** is executed immediately after the first is found to be true.
-Bottlenose automatically finds and tests relevant **Rules** that have been described previously, and attempts co-reference resolution.
+BottlenoseDB automatically finds and tests relevant **Rules** that have been described previously, and attempts co-reference resolution.
 One use of **Rules** is to hardcode more "semantic glue" than is otherwise available.
 Using the cat example above, we can connect the **Action** of 'owning a cat' to the **Component** relationship of 'cat having an owner'.
 ```
 cat.owner=person >> person.owns(cat)
 ```